 The Covid-19 pandemic has been a shock like no other, initiating simultaneous demand and supply disruptions.
 In addition, it led to a sharp tightening in global financial market conditions during the first quarter of 2020.
 Using quarterly data over the past four decades, we first showed that global financial market volatility (beyond certain thresholds) can adversely affect economic growth in a significant majority (80 percent) of advanced countries and for several emerging market economies.
 We then developed a threshold-augmented dynamic multi-country model, or TGVAR for short, to study the global macroeconomic effects of Covid-19.
-We identified the country-specific Covid-19 shocks by comparing IMF's GDP forecasts for Q1 to Q4 of 2020 formed at the end of 2019 (before the spread of the pandemic) to the same forecasts prepared in April 2020.
+We identified the country-specific Covid-19 shocks by comparing IMF's GDP projections for Q1 to Q4 of 2020 formed at the end of 2019 (before the spread of the pandemic) to the same projections prepared in April 2020.
 Finally, using the TGVAR model we quantified the range of likely macroeconomic outcomes following the Covid-19 shock.

-Our results showed that the Covid-19 pandemic can lead to long-lasting declines in world real GDP with varied effects across regions/countries.
-The impact of Covid-19 on the US, UK, and several other advanced economies could be particularly severe, while China and other emerging Asian economies are estimated to fare better.
-We also estimated that the Covid-19 pandemic can lower long-term interest rates below their recent lows in core advanced economies, but the reverse outcome is predicted for emerging markets, with implications for debt servicing costs in these economies.
+Our results showed that the Covid-19 pandemic could lead to long-lasting declines in world real GDP with varied effects across regions/countries.
+The impact of Covid-19 on the UK, and several other advanced economies could be particularly severe, while China and other emerging Asian economies are estimated to fare better.
+We also estimated that the Covid-19 pandemic can temporarily lower long-term interest rates below their pre-Covid-19 lows in core advanced economies, but the reverse outcome is predicted for emerging markets, with implications for debt servicing costs.
 Our findings highlighted the importance of policy interventions to restore the normal functioning of financial markets, as well as adopting other measures (fiscal and liquidity) that can limit bankruptcies of viable firms and support incomes of households.
 These measures would likely limit the amount of scarring.

-Note that the pandemic could resurface in waves-that is, with every easing of social distancing restrictions, the infection rates could rise again, which would require re-imposition of those restrictions, as we have seen in Europe and parts of the United States lately-dampening economic activity and confidence.
+Note that the pandemic resurfaces in waves-that is, with every easing of social distancing restrictions, the infection rates rise again, requiring the re-imposition of local restrictions, as we saw in Europe and the US in late 2020 and India lately-dampening economic activity and confidence.
 Appendix C shows how more up-to-date information about the pathway of the pandemic (considering its rarity) can affect our predictions.